owpengram/owpengram-server/README.md

 - 🛡️ **Censorship-resistant** — no central authority can shut you down.
 - ⚙️ **Single binary** — one Go program prepares keys, runs migrations, serves MTProto, and dispatches updates and background workers.
+- 📦 **One command to install** — the launcher installs the prerequisites it needs (Go, Python, Docker, OpenSSL), brings the stack up, and hands you a browser setup wizard.
 - 🆓 **Free & open source** — Apache-2.0, audit and extend it freely.

 ## 🎯 What works today